alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 The GitLab instance inside the secure research environment is entirely contained *inside* the SRE.

-When you make a repository inside the SRE "public" it is visible to your collaborators who also have access to the safe haven environment.
+When you make a repository inside the SRE "public" it is visible to your collaborators who also have access to the SRE.
 A "public" repository within the SRE is only visible to others with the same data access approval, it is not open to the general public via the internet.

 > :handshake: We recommend that you make your repositories public to facilitate collaboration within the secure research environment.